kohasummons/agora-task/README.md

 # woop-agora

-Agora Ambassadorship Program Task.
+:zap: ~ Agora Ambassadorship Program Task.

-Woop is chill zone where you can chat with random woopers in the world.
-Also, It's a tiny PoC built using Agora Video SDK.
-Let's go a-wooooping!
+[Woop](https://woop-agora.vercel.app) is chill zone where you can chat with random woopers in the world.

+A tiny PoC built using Agora Video SDK.
+Go wooooping!

 ## Stack